zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 [APZ 130.4] (# apz130.4) {# apz130.4 .ref .apz} "Lay bonds" means sons,
 Wife and slaves.
 Slaves and sheep.
 Pork chicken.
 Elephants Horses Velambuda, Fields Hiranya Swarna Gam Niyam Village Kingdoms and Countries These are forts and treasuries.
-‘Lay that creates some kind of attachment like this Break off the traits of the brave one 'means that the earthly Buddha cuts off the traits The brave one who breaks down and calms down and becomes unproductive Behaves alone with the limb.
+'Lay that creates some kind of attachment like this Break off the traits of the brave one 'means that the earthly Buddha cuts off the traits The brave one who breaks down and calms down and becomes unproductive Behaves alone with the limb.
 Therefore, the Buddha on that soilHans said.